Welcome to the 3rd Annual Delaware Entrepreneurial Summit, which will be hosted at neoFest - a community effort to celebrate what's new in innovation.

 Founder & CEO, Sustainable World Strategies; State Director of the Delaware Sustainable Business Council

-There are issues that STEM companies face that are significantly different than main street businesses.
-Through angel investors, crowdfunding, government grants and other mechanisms, the funding vehicles and road to financial stability for your firm is riddled with opportunities and challenges.
+There are issues that STEM companies face that are significantly different than main street business.
+Through grants, angel investors, crowdfunding, government grants, the funding vehicles and road to financial stability for your firm is riddled with opportunities and challenges.

 It costs money to start and grow a business, and funding a business is one of the first — and most important — financial choices most business owners need to make.
 Yet, many founders and owners are not quite sure how best to pursue it.
-In this workshop, the panelists will discuss the key elements of an effective financial strategy: 1) finding the right solution at the right time for your particular business; 2) the best time to seek funding; 3) Knowing the differences between several different funding models; 4) the top options available for small businesses from loans to creative solutions like crowd-lending.
+In this workshop, the panelists will discuss the key elements of an effective financial strategy: 1) finding the right solution at the right time for your particular business; 2) Deciding on the best time to seek funding for your organization; 3) knowing the differences between several different funding models; 4) Uncovering the top financing options available for small businesses from loans to creative solutions like crowd-lending.

 Economic Development Specialist, Small Business Administration